Persistent Data: Spin

 # Create a GET request and fetch the key/value that we stored in the previous request

-$ curl -X GET localhost:3000/test -v
+$ curl localhost:3000/test

-Great!, the above command successfully returned our data as intended:
+Great!
+The above command successfully returned our data as intended.

 Lastly, we show how to create a DELETE request that removes the data for this specific component altogether:

-$ curl -X DELETE localhost:3000/test -v
+$ curl -X DELETE localhost:3000/test

 Note how all of the above commands returned 200 OK responses.
 In these examples, we were able to POST, HEAD (check to see if data exists), GET and also DELETE data from our component.